-With our ImmunoCAP ISAC IgE Allergy Test, (method formally used was known as RAST) one blood test can identify allergies to as many as 112 different food and aeroallergens (the list is predetermined and can not be changed).
+With our ImmunoCAP ISAC IgE Allergy Test, (method formally used was known as RAST) one blood test can screen for sensitisation to as many as 112 food and aeroallergens (the list is predetermined and can not be changed).

 Where Can I Get Tested For Allergies in the UK?

-We offer convenient at home allergy testing for patients across the UK in Scotland, England, Wales and Northern Ireland; simply complete the online questionnaire and if the consultant decides you would benefit from a blood test, a kit will be sent to your home.
+We offer convenient at home allergy testing for patients across the UK in Scotland, England, Wales and Northern Ireland; simply complete the online questionnaire, make your payment and a kit will be sent to your home.

 Where Do I Start When Testing For Allergies?

 If you live in Scotland, Wales and Northern Ireland or live in England but far away from London, or for any reason cannot attend a face-to face appointment at our Harley Street clinic, please start by filling in our ISAC allergy symptoms questionnaire, make secure online payment for your test, you will receive all needed instructions by e-mail.

-You will then receive a sample collection pack from the lab (as shown in the video) or, if you are unable to take a sample yourself of the test is for a child attend our lab with the kit for collection in London 🚇Oxford Circus or Bond Street Tube stations🚇, you can attend the lab with the printed request form for sample collection (the request form will be sent by e-mail after your payment).
+You will then receive a sample collection pack from the lab (as shown in the video) or, if you are unable to take a sample yourself of the test is for a child attend our lab with the kit for collection in London 🚇Oxford Circus or Bond Street Tube stations🚇, you can attend the lab with the printed request form for sample collection (the request form will be sent after your payment).

-Finger prick collection is not suitable for small children and babies.
+Finger prick (self-) collection is not suitable for small children and babies.
 In these cases, the sample needs to be taken by a trained healthcare professional (our lab can provide the necessary materials on request if you are located at a distance from London), or in London you can attend the lab 🚇Oxford Circus or Bond Street Tube stations🚇 with our form where the sample will be collected Monday to Friday, 7am-7pm and Saturday 9am-5pm.

-Your personal test report will be ready up to 2 weeks after you send the sample back to the laboratory.
-The results will be reviewed by one of our specialist allergy consultants in conjunction with your questionnaire answers.
+Your personal allergy test report will be ready up to 2 weeks after you send the sample back to the laboratory.

-If you have any further questions or would like a consultation, treatment, or if any problems are identified throughout the testing process, we would be happy to book you an appointment with one of our allergy specialists.
+If you have any further questions or would like a consultation, treatment, or if any problems are identified throughout the testing process, please book you an appointment with one of our allergy specialists in London.

 If you need testing for allergies and you live anywhere in Scotland, England, Wales and Northern Ireland, you can collect your blood sample from a finger prick and send it to our London based accredited laboratory.